Bishalsarang/Project-Management-API/README.md

 ## Routes

+### Login and register routes

 [x] POST api/auth/login
+[X] POST api/auth/register | This route needs the role to be 'admin'

+### Users Routes

-[X] POST api/auth/register | This route needs the role to be 'admin' [X] GET api/users | This route needs the role to be 'admin' [X] GET api/users:id | This route needs the role to be 'admin' [X] PUT api/users:id | This route needs the role to be 'admin' [X] DELETE api/users:id | This route needs the role to be 'admin' [X] UPDATE api/users:id | This route needs the role to be 'admin'
+[X] GET api/users | This route needs the role to be 'admin' [X] GET api/users/:id | This route needs the role to be 'admin' [X] PUT api/users/:id | This route needs the role to be 'admin' [X] DELETE api/users.:id | This route needs the role to be 'admin' [X] UPDATE api/users:id | This route needs the role to be 'admin'

+### Projects Routes

+[X] POST api/projects | This route needs the role to be 'admin' [X] GET api/projects | This route needs the role to be 'admin' [X] GET api/projects/:id | This route needs the role to be 'admin' [X] UPDATE api/projects/:id | This route needs the role to be 'admin' [X] DELETE api/projects/:id | This route needs the role to be 'admin'

 ## Reminder